Rahul Shewale

-Rahul Ramesh Shewale (born 14 April 1973) is an Indian politician from the Shiv Sena and the Lok Sabha member from the Mumbai South Central constituency.
+Rahul Ramesh Shewale (born 14 April 1973) is an Indian politician from the Shiv Sena and served as the Lok Sabha member from the Mumbai South Central constituency.

 Shewale is a four-time chairman of the standing committee of the Brihanmumbai Municipal Corporation (BMC), the municipal corporation of the city of Mumbai.
 He held the position from 2010 to 2014.
 His nomination for a fifth time was replaced by Yashodhar Phanse after he was declared a candidate for the Lok Sabha.
 He, along with his predecessor Ravindra Waikar, hold the record for being appointed the chairman of the BMC standing committee the most times.

 Personal life

 Rahul Shewale was born on 14 April 1973 to Ramesh Sambhaji Shewale, an Indian Navy officer and Jayashri Shewale, an employee of MTNL.
 His elder brother Avinash is a software engineer, who has settled in the United States, while his brother Navin is a doctor.
 He married fellow Shiv Sena politician and BMC corporator Kamini Mayekar (Kamini Shewale) on 14 February 2005.
 Kamini Shewale is a housewife.
 The couple have two sons: Swayam and Vedant.

 Shewale is a Diploma holder in Civil Engineering from Government Polytechnic, Bandra.